Lloy Ball

+High school

 Ball grew up in Woodburn, Indiana, where he attended Woodlan High School.
 Because Ball grew up in a state that did not sanction varsity competition in boys' volleyball, he only played competitively during the summer.
-He made his first breakthrough at age 15 by getting an automatic position on the 1987 Olympic Festival.
+He made his first breakthrough at age 15 by being selected for the 1987 Olympic Festival.

 Ball also played basketball.
-As a Junior, Ball’s team lost in the Sectional finals to a stellar Bishop Dwenger Saint’s Basketball team.
+As a junior, Ball's team lost in the sectional finals to a stellar Bishop Dwenger Saint's Basketball team.
 It was a crushing loss for Ball and was a huge factor in driving him towards his future success.
 This Dwenger team consisted of stars like TJ Steele, David Lion, John Sullivan, Tim Burns and Brian Finley.
 Ball was recruited by Bobby Knight to play the game at Indiana University.
-Ball currently resides in Angola, Indiana, with his wife, son and daughter.

-IPFW
+College

-Ball attended Indiana University – Purdue University Fort Wayne (IPFW) from 1991–1995 and played volleyball there for his father, Arnie Ball.
-In his freshman season, he was named Volleyball Magazine National Freshman of the Year as he recorded 1,421 assists to go along with 171 digs, 113 blocks and 164 kills on the year.
-In his sophomore season, he was an American Volleyball Coaches Association (AVCA) Second Team All-American and also broke the school record for single season assists (2,047).
+Ball attended Indiana University – Purdue University Fort Wayne (IPFW) from 1991 to 1995, and played volleyball there for his father, Arnie Ball.
+In his freshman season, he was named Volleyball Magazine National Freshman of the Year as he recorded 1,421 assists to go along with 171 digs, 113 blocks, and 164 kills on the year.
+In his sophomore season, he was an American Volleyball Coaches Association (AVCA) second-team All-American, and also broke the school record for single season assists (2,047).

-In his junior year, he was repeated as a Second Team All-American and was the Midwestern Intercollegiate Volleyball Association (MIVA) Player of the Year and recorded a career high 106 assists vs. Ball State.
+In his junior year, he was selected as a second-team All-American and was the Midwestern Intercollegiate Volleyball Association (MIVA) Player of the Year and recorded a career high 106 assists vs. Ball State.
 He ranked among the top 20 in the nation in hitting percentage and aces per game.
-In 1994, he was a First Team All-American and repeated as the MIVA Player of the Year.
+In 1994, he was a first-team All-American and repeated as the MIVA Player of the Year.
 He led IPFW to the NCAA Men's Volleyball Championship semifinals, before suffering a broken hand prior to the match.

-In 2006, Ball was inducted into the IPFW Athletics Hall of Fame alongside his father as part of the inaugural class.
+In 2007, Ball was inducted into the IPFW Athletics Hall of Fame alongside his father as part of the inaugural class.
 Following the 2018 dissolution of IPFW and the transfer of its athletic program to the newly created Purdue University Fort Wayne, the institution is now known as the Purdue Fort Wayne Athletics Hall of Fame.